Chase G. Woodhouse: Political career

 In her early professional career, she was a senior economist at the Bureau of Home Economics, United States Department of Agriculture, from 1926 to 1928.
 Shortly after moving to New London, Connecticut in 1934, Woodhouse registered to vote as a Democrat.
 In 1940, she was the first Democratic woman to be elected as Secretary of State for Connecticut, serving one term.
 She also served as chair of the New London, Democratic Town Committee in 1942 and 1943.
 During World War II Woodhouse was a consultant for the National Roster of Scientific and Specialized Personnel, War Manpower Commission, from 1942 to 1944.
 As a feminist leader, she became president of the Connecticut Federation of Democratic Women's Clubs, which is the oldest federation of Democratic Women's Clubs in the nation, from 1943 to 1948.

 While teaching economics at Connecticut College, Woodhouse began her electoral campaign for the United States Congress.
-She was elected as a Democrat to the Seventy-Ninth Congress and served from January 3, 1945 to January 3, 1947.
-She defeated Republican John D. McWilliams from Norwich, with a plurality of 3,046 compared to McWilliams's plurality of 2,492.
-In this election many cities in Eastern Connecticut, like Norwich and New London, voted Democrat for Woodhouse, while smaller towns voted Republican.
+She was elected as a Democrat to the Seventy-Ninth Congress and served from January 3, 1945, to January 3, 1947.
+She defeated Republican John D. McWilliams from Norwich, with a plurality of 3,046 compared to McWilliams' plurality of 2,492.
+In this election many cities in Eastern Connecticut, like Norwich and New London, voted Democratic for Woodhouse, while smaller towns voted Republican.
 While in office, she was a political activist for women's advancement in careers beyond education, focusing on combining motherhood and feminism.
 Woodhouse introduced the bill, "H.R.
 1584", to the subcommittee of the House Committee on Education and Labor, which identified unequal labor practices and wages between men and women.
-She ran for reelection to the Eightieth Congress in November 1946 but was defeated.
-While out of office, she resumed her women's advocacies.
-She became Executive Director of the Women's Division of the Democratic National Committee (DNC), based in Washington, D.C., in 1947 and 1948.
+She ran for reelection to the Eightieth Congress in November 1946 but was defeated by Republican Horace Seely-Brown Jr. While out of office, she resumed her women's advocacies.
+She became executive director of the Women's Division of the Democratic National Committee (DNC), based in Washington, D.C., in 1947 and 1948.
 Democrats, like President Harry Truman believed Woodhouse was a valuable link to women voters and encouraged this appointment.
-Woodhouse then successfully ran again and served in the Eighty-First Congress from January 3, 1949 to January 3, 1951, after defeating Horace-Seely Brown in 1948.
+Woodhouse then successfully ran again for Congress, defeating Seely-Brown, and served in the Eighty-First Congress from January 3, 1949, to January 3, 1951.
 She was also a visiting expert on the staff of General Lucius D. Clay, Allied Military Governor of Germany, in 1948.
-She was defeated for reelection to the Eighty-Second Congress in the November 1950 elections.
+She was defeated for reelection to the Eighty-Second Congress by Seely-Brown in the November 1950 elections.